jnl221/HTML_assignment/README.md

 -- Login to your Github account and go to your JNL221 page.
 Its name should be JNL221_YourLastName.
 -- In this repository, click 'Add file' and then, 'Upload files'.
 Upload 'main.html', 'main.css' and your two images into this folder.
--- Add a commit message and click 'Commit changes'.
+-- Add an appropriate commit message and click 'Commit changes'.
 -- You should be able to see your page after a few minutes at yourusername.github.io/JNL221_YourLastName/main.html.
 As long as you see 'main.html' and 'main.css' in your repository, you should be set.
 -- I will be checking each of your Github pages over the weekend to make sure these have been submitted on time.
-If they are not up by noon on Sunday, I will automatically deduct 10% from your score.